 1. Pull Your Credit Reports

 The Fair Credit Reporting Act entitles you to a free credit report from each credit bureau every 12 months.
 If you’re aiming to ensure your credit report is spotless, it’s a good idea to pull a copy of your reports from each of the major credit reporting agencies — Equifax, Experian and TransUnion.
 Financial firms don’t always report to all three, and you’ll want to make sure you catch all issues that are weighing your credit scores down since most lenders won’t disclose which bureau they’ll use to pull your report when you apply for new credit.
-You can pull your credit reports for free each year by visiting AnnualCreditReport.com and you can see two of your credit scores, updated every 14 days, for free on Credit.com.
+You can pull your credit reports for free each year by visiting AnnualCreditReport.com and you can see two of your credit scores for free on Credit.com.

 2. Go Through Your Credit Reports Line by Line